 Free Number Puzzle!

-Turning decimals into a fun, Sudoku-like puzzle is a great way to help students work their way through the different decimal operations.
+Turning decimal operations practice into a fun, Sudoku-like puzzle is a great way to help upper elementary and middle school math students work their way through the different decimal operations.

-I love solving Sudoku puzzles using whole numbers, and I encourage students to work on them as well.
-But when I replace the whole number with decimal problems, I’m able to create a logic puzzle that also gives students a new way to practice skills that can be a challenge to master.
+Many of my students love solving Sudoku puzzles using whole numbers.
+When we replace the whole numbers with decimal problems, we're able to use a logic puzzle that gives students a new way to practice!

 Sudoku puzzles are fun and interesting.
-They require students to problem solve, in order to ensure that every row, column and group of squares only has one of each number.
+In case you've never used them - they require students to problem solve, to make sure that every row, column and group of squares only has one of each number.
 Some students develop strategies when approaching a puzzle; some learn to use guess and check quite often:-)

 When working with decimals in a Sudoku puzzle, students need to consider their target numbers, as well as how to complete the necessary operation.
 This makes decimal practice a bit more interesting and engaging than working on one problem after another on a worksheet.